 There is a wealth of information on the Internet.
 This can be an excellent resource but please do not fall into the trap of believing everything published on the Internet.
 Use a critical eye when evaluating this information.
 University, Government and national level horticultural society links will be the most reliable.
-Remember that Wikipedia can be edited by anyone.
+Remember that Wikipedia can be edited by anyone and a great deal of the horticulture "advice" on the Internet is not considered best practice.

-It is perhaps more significant to recognize that students who use the Internet to assist with gathering their assignment answers tend to perform significantly worse on the final exam than those who worked through the problems on their own.
+It is perhaps more important to recognize that students who use the Internet to assist with gathering their assignment answers tend to perform significantly worse on the final exam than those who worked through the problems on their own.
 This is especially true for assignment two as the questions are designed to give students the opportunity to think about how the botany is presented, and the ability to understand and apply this learning is critical for success in the final exam and beyond.